artsy/eigen/docs/developing_a_feature.md

 ## Test a feature flag

-// add a nice example here and elaborate more - eg where should we add this lines of code?

 There is a utility method that can be used by tests that need to override a feature flag.

 ```ts